GauravKumar9920/ogmen_robotics_task/README.md

 ```
 roslaunch ogmen_robotics q1.launch
 ```
 This will gerate and map and a path and display it before starting.
-Press-1 to start the process.
+Press "1" to start the process.